CarlosHartmann/otacon/README.md

 `--src`  or `-S`– specify if you want comments from a user or subreddit (or several), only two possible values are `user` and `subreddit`.

 `--name` or `-N` – specify the name of the user/subreddit you want data from.
 If the user/subreddit did not exist in the specified timeframe (or has never existed at all), the script will still iterate through all of the data and simply return empty output files.
-This flag can be set any number of times and the values will be appended. e.g. `--name Tom --name Dick --name Harry`
+This flag can be set any number of times and the values will be appended to a list of source subreddits or users, respectively, to be searched. e.g. `--name Tom --name Dick --name Harry`

 #### Regex